bytewizer/cert2src/README.md

  --code        Set output format as csharp source code array.
  --width       Width of the source code array output (default 18).
 ```
 Note: you can included the --path flag without a path and it will default to the executable path location.

+## Installation

+Download the latest [release-win64.zip](https://github.com/bytewizer/cert2src/releases)  file and unzip to a local working directory.

 ## Examples